 The curves adjustment will be responsible for the majority of the effect that we’re creating.
 Here is a look at the photo after just the curves adjustment.

 Next, we’ll apply a Hue/Saturation adjustment layer.
 Click the icon to add a new adjustment layer, and then select “Hue/Saturation”.
 The only change we’ll make here is to the saturation.
 We’ll change it to -20 to give a soft desaturated look.

 Our last change will be to add a photo filter adjustment later.
 Click the icon to add a new adjustment layer and select “Photo Filter”.
 Select the Warming Filter (85) and change the density to 15%.
 The impact of this adjustment is pretty subtle (you can use a higher density if needed), but it will give a slight warmth to the photo.

 And here is a look at the end result of the effect.

-While this is somewhat of a simple effect it can be quite useful and versatile.
+While this is somewhat of a simple effect, it can be quite useful and versatile.
 You can create your own matte effect by following this tutorial and trying your own tweaks, or you can get the free Photoshop action for this matte effect.
-If you want more free actions be sure to check out Essentials for Photoshop and PSE.
+If you love Photoshop actions, check out our bundle of more than 1,000 actions.